mxjp/rvx/docs/reference/core/elements.md

 	// Adding event listeners:
-	// (The current context is available within the listener) e("input").on("click", event => { ... })
+	// (The current context is available within the listener)
+	// (Event listeners run isolated from signal access tracking and the current lifecycle) e("input").on("click", event => { ... })
 	e("input").on("click", event => { ... }, { capture: true, passive: true })
 	```